Medicare Part F: What Is It? What Does It Cover? What Does It Cost?

 Keep the similarities between MedSup Plan F and G in mind if you only recently signed up for Medicare.
 People who became eligible for Medicare on or after Jan.
 1, 2020, can no longer enroll in MedSup Plan F. If you’re one of those people, MedSup Plan G might be a good alternative for you.

 How does Medicare Plan F work?

-The main thing you need to know about how this or any other Medicare Supplement plan works is that you have to be enrolled in Original Medicare, or Medicare Parts A and B, before Part F kicks in and starts filling your Medicare payment gaps.
+The main thing you need to know about how this and all other Medicare Supplement plans work is that you have to be enrolled in Original Medicare, or Medicare Parts A and B, before Part F kicks in and starts filling your Medicare payment gaps.

 Once that’s out of the way, though, and once you’re enrolled in Part or Plan F, Medicare pays its share of your approved healthcare costs like it always does and then your MedSup policy follows up by paying its share.